How Can You Help the Internet Archive? - Internet Archive Blogs

-With the Internet Archive in the news for the past couple of weeks being mentioned prominently, we’ve had thousands of people discuss us in social media, and contact us directly with strong concerns and worries.
+With the Internet Archive being mentioned prominently in the news for the past couple of weeks, we’ve had thousands of people discuss us in social media, and contact us directly with strong concerns and worries.

 Above all, many want, in some way, to “help” and have asked us what they can do, if anything.